Email UsFacebookiconsLinkedIniconsTwitter

 Overview

 Tracking humans sharpens observational skills, as humans are another form of animal to follow.
 This awareness improves a tracker’s ability to read all types of terrain and species.
-Some may join the course to broaden their general tracking abilities, while others might use it as preparation for tracking elusive wildlife like bears.
+Some may join the course to broaden their general tracking abilities, while others might use it as preparation for tracking elusive soft footed animals.
 Regardless of motivation, the course provides a practical foundation in human tracking.

 Course Content